SilentCatD/inherited_rxdart/README.md

 View documents of each API for more details.
 The library support multiple type of blocs and related widgets.

-### RxViewModel

-For simple view model based state-management, shipped with related widget:

-- RxViewModelBuilder: for handle rebuilding widget when a new state is emitted.
-- RxViewModelSelector: for selectively rebuilding when state changed.
-- RxViewModelListener: for a listener callback when state changed.
-- RxViewModelConsumer: combination of builder and listener.

 ### Bloc's Widgets

-For other blocs, there will be specific widget for each purpose include: rebuilding, listening,...
+For blocs, there will be specific widget for each purpose include: rebuilding, listening,...

 - RxBuilder: For building widgets based on states.
 - RxListener: For listening to state changes and notifications.